Dev-Santi/Dev-Santi/README.md

-# Design and web development 📱🖥
+# Designer and web developer 📱🖥

 ## About me